Song

 How much did Happy make in total?

-Happy is currently modeled at Lifetime value depends on how long Happy keeps playlist, search, and catalog demand beyond the current annual modeled range. in lifetime earnings, based on the annual range and long-tail replay assumptions shown on this page.
+Happy does not have a public audited lifetime total.
+Lifetime value depends on how long Happy keeps playlist, search, and catalog demand beyond the current annual modeled range.

 How much does Happy make per stream?